dog-broad/RainDropGameAI/README.md

 - Run the game by executing `python rain_bucket_game.py`.
 - Use the left and right arrow keys to move the bucket horizontally to catch raindrops within the given time limit.
-- Alternatively, enable AI mode to automatically control the bucket.
+- Alternatively, enable AI mode to automatically control the bucket using heuristic rules.

 ---

 ### Changelog

-#### Version 2 (Current Version)
+#### Version 2.1 (Current Version)

+- Enhanced AI control using heuristic rules:
+  - Distance Calculation: Calculates the distance between each raindrop and the bucket.
+  - Direction Prediction: Predicts the direction of each raindrop's movement (left or right).
+  - Optimal Bucket Movement: Moves the bucket towards the predicted landing position of the closest raindrop.

+#### Version 2

 - Added AI control option for the bucket, automatically moving towards the closest raindrop.
 - Improved Start Screen.